 If you’re unsure about continuing the pregnancy, there are several resources available to help you make an informed decision.

 You’re not alone.
 Call or visit a reproductive health clinic to learn more about your options or speak to a counselor.

 Plan B isn’t the same as the abortion pill.
 The abortion pill ends an early pregnancy.

-In contrast, Plan B can only be used to help prevent pregnancy if taken within 5 days of sex.
+In contrast, Plan B can be used only to help prevent pregnancy if taken within 5 days of sex.
 It works by delaying or stopping ovulation.